liet-git/bbc-bias/README.md

 ## Limitations
 Although there are limitations to the study, we do not believe they undermine the rigor of the analysis or the validity of the results.
 * Due to the limited direct access to all historical BBC articles, our method does not necessarily capture all articles/posts published relating to Israel/Palestine since October 7, 2023.
 However, the size of our dataset (~5000 posts/articles) highlights a very large, representative sample.
 We also scraped different search terms from the BBC website directly, and found 90%+ of those articles present in our dataset between October 7 and December 2.
 * Since we use a manual word bank for part of the selection, there are references to death that we may not have detected.
+To mitigate for this, we also read through some of the articles/sentences in full (especially at the start of annotation) to try and spot any missed mentions.